EMI Calculator — Home, Car, Bike & Business Loan EMI India

 Negotiate both interest rate and processing fee

 Banks have internal flexibility, especially for salaried employees at premium companies, existing customers, or borrowers with CIBIL score above 750.
-Even 0.25% off the rate or waiver of a 0.5% processing fee on a ₹40L loan saves ₹40,000+ immediately and lakh of rupees over tenure.
+Even 0.25% off the rate or waiver of a 0.5% processing fee on a ₹40L loan saves ₹40,000+ immediately.

 3